SqrtNegativOne/resume/rendercv_output/Ark_Malhotra_CV.typ

 )
 #one-col-entry(
   content: [
-    #v(design-highlights-top-margin);#highlights([Contributed to society projects such as #link("https://github.com/SqrtNegativOne/makemore")[makemore] \(character level text generator using PyTorch\), #link("https://github.com/SqrtNegativOne/AI-factcheck")[AI factchecking], and the code for the #link("https://unstop.com/hackathons/zero-day-apocalypse-shunya-netaji-subhas-university-of-technology-nsut-delhi-1549448")[Zero Day Apocalypse] competition under the society's flagship event.],[Managed recruitment for 600+ applicants in the ML department, selecting less than 20 after #link("https://github.com/SqrtNegativOne/competition-dataset-generation")[coding a dataset] for the #link("https://www.kaggle.com/competitions/recruitment-task-for-gdsc-ml/overview")[Kaggle competition] witnessing participation from 200+ teams from 4 countries, and conducting interviews.],)
+    #v(design-highlights-top-margin);#highlights([Contributed to society projects such as #link("https://github.com/SqrtNegativOne/makemore")[#strong[makemore]] \(character level text generator using #strong[PyTorch]\), #link("https://github.com/SqrtNegativOne/AI-factcheck")[AI factchecking], and the code for the #link("https://unstop.com/hackathons/zero-day-apocalypse-shunya-netaji-subhas-university-of-technology-nsut-delhi-1549448")[Zero Day Apocalypse] competition under the society's flagship event.],[Managed recruitment for 600+ applicants in the ML department, selecting less than 20 after #link("https://github.com/SqrtNegativOne/competition-dataset-generation")[coding a dataset] for the #link("https://www.kaggle.com/competitions/recruitment-task-for-gdsc-ml/overview")[Kaggle competition] witnessing participation from 200+ teams from 4 countries, and conducting interviews.],[Ranked #link("https://www.kaggle.com/sqrtnegativ1/competitions")[#strong[top 17\%]] in an international ML Kaggle competition with a team of three, using libraries such as scikit-learn, pandas, numpy, matplotlib, and seaborn for EDA and baseline models.],)
   ],
 )